chaos-mesh/website/docs/chaos_experiments/dns_chaos.md

     - `inner`- DNS chaos only works on inner hosts of the Kubernetes cluster
     - `all` - DNS chaos works on all hosts.

-* **selector** specifies the target pods for chaos injection.
+* **selector** Specifies the target pods for chaos injection.
 For more details, see [Define the Scope of Chaos Experiment](../user_guides/experiment_scope.md).

 ## Notes

 - Currently, DNSChaos only supports record types `A` and `AAAA`.
-- The Chaos DNS service runs CoreDNS with the  [k8s_dns_chaos](https://github.com/chaos-mesh/k8s_dns_chaos) plugin, If the CoreDNS service in your Kubernetes cluster contains some special configurations, you can edit configMap `dns-server-config` to make the configuration of the chaos DNS service consistent with the K8s CoreDNS service:
+- The chaos DNS service runs CoreDNS with the  [k8s_dns_chaos](https://github.com/chaos-mesh/k8s_dns_chaos) plugin.
+If the CoreDNS service in your Kubernetes cluster contains some special configurations, you can edit configMap `dns-server-config` to make the configuration of the chaos DNS service consistent with that of the K8s CoreDNS service as shown below:

     ```bash
     kubectl edit configmap dns-server-config -n chaos-testing